No Job, No Money and Family Christmas Giving

 In the early morning hours, we rushed out of our rooms to open gifts under the Christmas tree…. one baby doll, one very large bride doll and other toys for each child.
 As we sat in piles of torn wrapping paper, our mom revealed who the real giver was that Christmas.

 Bob used his paper route money to buy gifts for everyone.
-He’d made lists of our ‘wants’ and our Christmas happened in spite of the family’s financial condition.
+He’d made lists of our ‘wants’ and our family Christmas giving happened in spite of the family’s financial condition.

 Those words my mom spoke that morning stayed with me all these years.
 My brother had given out of his hard earned money to our family.
 Mom brought it to our young minds as a ‘giving lesson’ , painting a picture in me that has lasted.